Contractor Management

 6. LinkedIn

-With over 900 million professionals, many of whom are open to contract work, LinkedIn is one of the most powerful tools for finding independent contractors, especially senior professionals and specialized consultants who do not actively market themselves on freelance platforms.
-The LinkedIn Services Marketplace allows businesses to connect directly with freelance consultants, while advanced search filters let you narrow by skills, location, availability, and past employers.
+With a vast base of professionals, many open to contract work, LinkedIn is one of the most powerful tools for finding independent contractors, especially senior professionals and specialized consultants who do not actively market themselves on freelance platforms.
+The Services Marketplace lets businesses connect directly with freelance consultants, while advanced search filters narrow by skills, location, availability, and past employers.

 Best for: Hiring senior contractors, consultants, and specialists who prefer direct professional relationships.

 Pricing: Free to post and message.
-Premium and Recruiter plans start at around $40 per month.
+Premium and Recruiter plans are paid monthly.

 7. Workana

 Workana is the leading freelance marketplace in Latin America, giving companies access to a large pool of Spanish and Portuguese-speaking contractors in technology, design, marketing, and content creation.
-The platform is dominant across Brazil, Argentina, Mexico, Colombia, and Chile.
-An escrow payment system protects both parties, and built-in project management tools support communication in Spanish and Portuguese.
+It is strong across Brazil, Argentina, Mexico, Colombia, and Chile.
+An escrow payment system protects both parties, and built-in project tools support communication in Spanish and Portuguese.

 Best for: Companies sourcing cost-effective contractors in LATAM through a self-serve marketplace.

-Pricing: Commission of 5 to 20% per project depending on the freelancer's membership tier.
+Pricing: Commission per project depending on the freelancer's membership tier.

 8. Guru

-Guru is designed for businesses that want to establish ongoing working relationships with independent contractors rather than one-off project hires.
+Guru is designed for businesses that want ongoing relationships with contractors rather than one-off hires.
 Its Workroom feature centralizes communication, files, and milestones in one shared space.
-Flexible payment options cover hourly, task-based, milestone, and recurring arrangements.
-SafePay escrow ensures funds are secured before work begins.
+Flexible payment options cover hourly, task-based, milestone, and recurring arrangements, and escrow secures funds before work begins.

 Best for: Companies that need ongoing contractor support and prefer structured project workflows.

-Pricing: A handling fee of 2.9% per transaction.
-Freelancers pay 5 to 9% commission depending on membership.
+Pricing: A small handling fee per transaction; freelancers pay a commission depending on membership.

 9. We Work Remotely

-We Work Remotely is one of the largest remote-specific job boards, making it ideal for companies that want to hire contractors who are experienced with distributed team workflows from day one.
-Because the platform is dedicated to remote-only opportunities, there is no ambiguity about location or schedule expectations.
+We Work Remotely is one of the largest remote-specific job boards, ideal for companies that want contractors experienced with distributed workflows from day one.
+Because the platform is dedicated to remote-only opportunities, there is no ambiguity about location or schedule.
 Categories include programming, design, marketing, DevOps, and customer support.

 Best for: Businesses that want contractors with proven async and remote work habits.

-Pricing: Flat posting fee of $299 to $399 per listing for 30 days.
+Pricing: Flat posting fee per listing.
 No ongoing commissions.

 10. SimplyHired

-SimplyHired is a job search aggregator that distributes listings to dozens of partner sites simultaneously, making it one of the most cost-effective ways to reach a wide audience of independent contractors, especially in the US.
-The platform includes filters for contract and 1099 roles, location, pay range, and skill requirements.
-Built-in resume search lets you proactively source candidates rather than waiting for applications.
+SimplyHired is a job search aggregator that distributes listings to dozens of partner sites simultaneously, making it a cost-effective way to reach a wide audience of independent contractors, especially in the US.
+It includes filters for contract and 1099 roles, location, pay range, and skills.
+Built-in resume search lets you proactively source candidates rather than wait for applications.

 Best for: Companies with high-volume hiring needs or limited budgets for job advertising.

 Pricing: Free to post.
-Optional sponsored listings are available for increased visibility.
+Optional sponsored listings for increased visibility.

 Geography is another key variable.
-For LATAM hiring with a recruiter doing the heavy lifting, Lupa Hire is the standout choice.
-For LATAM talent you want to source yourself through a marketplace, Workana leads the region.
+For LATAM hiring with a recruiter doing the heavy lifting, Lupa Hire is an option; for LATAM talent you source yourself through a marketplace, Workana leads the region.
 For remote-first global hiring, Upwork and We Work Remotely cover the most ground.

 Finding the right contractor is only the first step.
 When you hire independent contractors across borders, you also need to handle contractor classification correctly, since misclassifying a contractor as an employee can result in significant tax penalties and legal liability.
 Compliant contracts must reflect local labor laws and correctly define the independent contractor relationship.
 For US contractors, 1099 forms are required.
-For international hires, local tax obligations vary by country.
-Cross-border payments in 150 countries require currency handling and compliance with local banking regulations.
+For international hires, local tax obligations vary by country, and cross-border payments require currency handling and compliance with local banking regulations.

-Once you have found the right contractor on any of the platforms listed above, Ontop manages the rest: generating compliant independent contractor agreements, processing payments in 150 countries, and providing contractors with instant payment tools and financial services.
+Once you have found the right contractor on any of the platforms above, Ontop manages the rest: compliant independent contractor agreements, payments in 150+ countries, and instant payment tools for contractors.
 No manual paperwork, no compliance risk.

 What is the best website to hire independent contractors?

 For general hiring across most categories, Upwork is the most versatile platform.
 For elite technical talent, Toptal is the gold standard.
-For LATAM-focused hiring, Lupa Hire is the best option for a recruiter-led approach, while Workana leads the self-serve marketplace category.
+For LATAM-focused hiring, Lupa Hire suits a recruiter-led approach while Workana leads the self-serve marketplace category.

 How do I hire contractors online without legal risk?

 Use a properly drafted independent contractor agreement that reflects local labor law.
-Platforms like Upwork offer template agreements, but for international hires, consider using a contractor management solution like Ontop that generates compliant contracts automatically.
+For international hires, a contractor management platform that generates compliant contracts automatically removes most of the risk.

 What is the difference between a freelancer and an independent contractor?

-The terms are often used interchangeably, but technically an independent contractor is a legal classification for a self-employed professional who provides services under a contract.
-A freelancer is a colloquial term for someone who works independently across multiple clients.
+The terms are often used interchangeably, but an independent contractor is a legal classification for a self-employed professional providing services under a contract, while freelancer is a colloquial term.
 For tax and compliance purposes, independent contractor status is the legally relevant distinction.

 How do I find international independent contractors?

-Upwork, Toptal, and Freelancer.com all have extensive international talent pools.
-For LATAM-specific hiring, Lupa Hire and Workana are the most focused options.
-Once you have agreed to work with an international contractor, use a global contractor management platform to handle compliant agreements and multi-currency payments.
+Upwork, Toptal, and Freelancer.com all have extensive international talent pools; for LATAM specifically, Lupa Hire and Workana are the most focused.
+Once you agree to work with an international contractor, use a global contractor management platform to handle compliant agreements and multi-currency payments.

 Ready to onboard your first international contractor?
 Get started with Ontop.